Teradata/presto/presto-docs/src/main/sphinx/kerberos/hive.rst

 In order to use :ref:`kerberos-hive-simple-impersonation` or :ref:`kerberos-hive-kerberos-impersonation`, the Hadoop cluster must be configured to allow the user or principal that Presto is running as to impersonate the users who log in to Presto.
-This is done in the Hadoop configuration file :file:`core-site.xml`.
-A complete description of the configuration options is provided in the `Hadoop documentation
+Impersonation in Hadoop is configured in the file :file:`core-site.xml`.
+A complete description of the configuration options can be found in the `Hadoop documentation
 <https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/Superusers.html#Configurations>`_.